 Do you dream of traveling the world?
 Do you want to explore ancient ruins like Angkor in Cambodia or Tikal in Guatemala?
 Does your mouth water at the idea of sampling amazing cuisine in France?
 Do you fantasize about relaxing on white sand beaches in Bali or Belize?

-Why Now is the Time to Travel
+Why now is the time to travel

 If you don’t have a job already, now is the time to downsize and start traveling.
 Don’t worry about having a gap in your resume.
 It’s much easier to explain a travel gap than an I’ve-been-unemployed-for-six-months gap.
 There are so many things you experience while traveling that look great on a resume.You can do things like volunteer, write, and freelance while you travel–all things you can add to your resume.
 Don’t look at that gap as a negative; spin it into something positive.

 Hostels are inexpensive and a great place to meet other travelers.
-Some hostels are just as nice as hotels and have great amenities.
+Some hostels are just as nice as hotels and have even better amenities.
 Many offer private rooms with en suite bathrooms.
 The big plus is you meet other travelers, gaining great tips and insights into the local culture that you otherwise might miss.
 You’ll find out about the hidden gem of a restaurant or food stall that has local food to die for at a great price, often just a few dollars.

 A lot of travelers try their hands at freelancing to make a little extra money.
 Check out sites like Elance, FreelanceSwitch and others (do a Google search on freelancing).
 Many people start a travel blog or write for other travel sites.
 This is a crowded field, but it doesn’t hurt to try (just make sure you start long before you leave, and don’t count on this for extra funds).
 There are several sites that pay for articles.
 Do some exploring around the web and some creative thinking about options to find out ways you can earn a little extra money while you travel.
 You never know, you might actually find out that you prefer this sort of work over the traditional job.

 There is, of course, the option of teaching English.
-Many schools require you to have some sort of education, such as a Bachelor degree, and a etching certificate from TEFL or other recognized program.
+Many schools require you to have some sort of education, such as a Bachelor degree, and a teaching certificate from TEFL or other recognized program.
 Some of these programs pay as much as $2,000 month and include a place to live.
 Teaching is a great option if you are interested in engaging people.

 You read this all the time, but I promise you it’s true–traveling will change your life.
 I’ve learned more about a place in a couple weeks of visiting than I’ve learned in years of reading about it.
 You are exposed to some new and interesting things that really broaden your view of the world.
 Remember, it’s temporary if you want it to be.
 You can always come back sooner if you want.
 Though you’ll probably end up traveling longer than you ever imagined.